Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: The assignment-rerouting-ordering algorithm

-Second, the \emph{unwrapping step} converts an MPS into an \emph{unwrapped path system} (\emph{UPS}) by reconstructing tangled paths.
+Second, the \emph{unwrapping step} converts an MPS into an \emph{unwrapped path system} (\emph{UPS}) by recomputing tangled paths.
 An unwrapped path system is a MPS such that no two paths within it are tangled.
-Two paths are \emph{tangled} if $P_i$ wraps or is wrapped by $P_j$, where a path $P_i$ is said to be \emph{wrapped} in another path $P_j$ if it is entirely contained in it; if $P_i$ is wrapped by $P_j$, then $P_j$ wraps $P_i$.
+Two paths $P_i$ and $P_j$ are \emph{tangled} if $P_i$ wraps or is wrapped by $P_j$, where a path $P_i$ is said to be \emph{wrapped} in another path $P_j$ if it is entirely contained in it; if $P_i$ is wrapped by $P_j$, then $P_j$ wraps $P_i$.
 Unwrapping the paths that a path $P_j$ wraps is performed by sorting their respective source traps and target traps separately based on their order of occurrence within $P_j$, and assigning every source trap to the target trap of the same order.
 A valid UPS can be obtained from a valid MPS in time $\mathcal{O}(n^2m)$~(see Lemma~\ref{lemma:ups} in App.~\ref{app:ups}).

 Third, the \emph{cycle-breaking step} converts an UPS into a \emph{cycle-free path system} (CPS).
 The cycle-breaking step modifies the path system such that the graph induced on the modified path system is a cycle-free graph (a forest).
 Even though a graph can have exponentially many cycles, we prove that the cycle-breaking step can be executed in polynomial time, i.e., a valid CPS can be obtained from a valid UPS in time $\mathcal{O}(n^{c + 6}m)$~(see Theorem~\ref{lemma:cycle_breaking_termination} in App.~\ref{app:cps}).
 This result relies on the existence of ``special cycles'' in a graph with cycles~(App.~\ref{app:special-cycle}), which can be found using a procedure that we provide in App.~\ref{app:find-cycles}.
-Once a special cycle has been found, the set of paths that induce it can be found and updated to break the special cycle~(see App.~\ref{app:break-cycles}) using a polynomial-time algorithm~(see Lemma~\ref{cycle_breaking_reduction} in App.~\ref{app:termination}).
+Once a special cycle has been found, the set of paths that induce it can be found and updated to break the special cycle~(see App.~\ref{app:break-cycles}), and the process is repeated on the resulting path system.
+This subroutine terminates in polynomial time and produces a cycle-free path system~(see Lemma~\ref{lemma:cycle_breaking_termination} in App.~\ref{app:termination}).
+The reason for using the (time-consuming) cycle-breaking procedure to break cycles instead of, e.g., computing minimum spanning trees (MSTs) using Theorem~{2.1} of Călinescu \emph{et al.}~\cite{Calinescu2007}, is that computing an MST to break cycles might in fact increase the total weight of the path system~(see Fig.~\ref{fig:mst_counterexample} for an example on a weighted graph).